Rope walk

 Other activities

-Physical contact with the natural world is one of five things that can help people build a better relationship with nature.
+Finding an emotional bond with, and love for, nature is one of five things that can help people build a better relationship with nature.

 Explore our free resources for more activity ideas.